 - College tuition costs have reached an all-time high in the U.S.

 - The White House is fighting academic espionage with new defense bill.

 Read on for more about each of these important news items affecting immigrants and international students coming to North America.

 Ontario’s First Tech Draw

 The Ontario Immigrant Nominee Program has started doing “Tech Draws.”
 This is a unique opportunity for people with technology backgrounds to qualify for permanent residency, even if they might not otherwise meet the scoring cutoff for federal immigration draws.
-Candidates are evaluated for at least one year of experience in six tech-related fields.
+Candidates need at least one year of experience in six tech-related fields.

-The Tech Draws are intended to identify qualified immigrants that meet the growing labor needs of the province’s technology market.
+The Tech Draws help identify qualified immigrants to meet the growing labor needs of the province’s technology market.
 Applicants with overall CRS scores as low as 439 qualified for the program in July.
 In total, Ontario’s Tech Draw invited more than 1,600 Express Entry candidates to apply for the Provincial Nominee Program.